 - Sales decline, but direct labor costs do not decline at the same rate, because management elected to retain the production staff.

 Given the considerable amount of time required to maintain a flexible budget, some organizations may instead opt to eliminate their budgets entirely, in favor of using short-range forecasting without the use of any types of standards (flexible or otherwise).
+An alternative is to run a high-level flex budget as a pilot test to see how useful the concept is, and then expand the model as necessary.

 Example of a Flexible Budget